Polyhydramnios occurs when too much amniotic fluid builds up during pregnancy. It is also called amniotic fluid disorder, or hydramnios.

 What to Expect at Your Office Visit

-Your health care provider measures the size of your belly at every visit.
+Your provider measures the size of your belly at every visit.
 This shows the size of your womb.
 If your womb is growing faster than expected, or it is larger than normal for your baby's gestational age, the provider may:

 - Have you come back sooner than normal to check it again